 Role of Outside Advisors.
 Pursuant to the charter of the Compensation Committee, the Compensation Committee has the authority to engage independent counsel, accountants, consultants and other advisers as it deems necessary or appropriate to carry out its duties and responsibilities.
-In Fiscal 2018 our Compensation Committee engaged Korn Ferry ("Korn Ferry") to provide analysis related to the competitiveness of our executive and director compensation programs, periodic reviews of our compensation peer group, the presentation of compensation and governance trends to the Compensation Committee, and other mandates as directed by the Compensation
+As discussed in these proxy materials under the heading "Compensation Discussion and Analysis," in Fiscal 2019, our Compensation Committee engaged Korn Ferry ("Korn Ferry") to provide analysis related to the competitiveness of our executive and director compensation programs, periodic reviews of our compensation peer group, the presentation of compensation and governance trends to the Compensation Committee, and other mandates as directed by the Compensation Committee.

-In Fiscal 2018, we paid Korn Ferry approximately \$193,389, which consisted of approximately \$170,775 for services related to executive and director compensation and approximately \$22,614 for services related to store employee compensation.
+In Fiscal 2019, we paid Korn Ferry approximately \$145,850, which consisted of approximately \$140,250 for services related to executive and director compensation and approximately \$5,600 for services related to store employee compensation.

 The Compensation Committee annually reviews the independence of Korn Ferry as its consultant under applicable SEC and NYSE rules on conflict of interest.
 Following this review, the Compensation Committee determined that Korn Ferry's work for us does not raise any conflicts of interest.
 The Compensation Committee's evaluation included consideration of all services provided to us, the amount of fees received as a percentage of Korn Ferry's annual revenue, its policies and procedures designed to prevent conflicts of interest, any business or personal relationships between Korn Ferry and the members of our Compensation Committee or executive officers and any ownership of our stock by the advisors providing executive and director compensation services to us.

 Compensation Risk Assessment.

-In Fiscal 2018, Korn Ferry supported management and the Compensation Committee in conducting their risk assessment of our incentive compensation plans and practices.
+In Fiscal 2019, Korn Ferry supported management and the Compensation Committee in conducting their risk assessment of our incentive compensation plans and practices.
 As a result of this analysis as well as their regular review of compensation policies and practices, management has concluded that our compensation programs do not create risks that are reasonably likely to have a material adverse effect on the Company.
 The Compensation Committee has reviewed and agrees with management's conclusion.